As coaches, we know how transformative the coaching experience can be for clients.

 If you wish for more, our Positive Psychology Toolkit© contains over 300 science-based positive psychology exercises, interventions, questionnaires, and assessments for practitioners to use in their therapy, coaching, or workplace.

-- Fredricksen, B. L. (2005).
-Positivity: Top-Notch Research Reveals the 3 to 1 Ratio that Will Change Your Life.
-New York: Crown Publishing Group.
+- Fredrickson, B. L. (2005).
+Positivity: Top-notch research reveals the 3 to 1 ratio that will change your life.
+Crown Publishing Group.

 - Gable, S. L., Reis, H. T., & Downey, G. (2003).
 He said, she said: A quasi-signal detection analysis of spouses’ perceptions of everyday interactions.
 Psychological Science, 14, 100–105.

 - Gallwey, T. (1986).
 The inner game of tennis.
 Pan MacMillan.

 - Hayden, C. J., & Whitworth, L. (1998).
 Distinctions between coaching and therapy.
 International Association of Personal and Professional Coaches.
 Retrieved from https://www.ellengcoaching.com/wp-content/uploads/2018/04/coaching-therapy.pdf